GTK-THANGELLA-17/Movie-Pulse/src/DEPLOYMENT_GUIDE.md

 ### 1. Create a MongoDB Atlas Account
 1. Go to [MongoDB Atlas](https://www.mongodb.com/cloud/atlas) and sign up or log in.
-2. Create a new project for MoviePulse.
+2. Create a new project for Audience-Pulse.

 ### 2. Create a Cluster
 1. Create a new cluster (you can use the free tier for starting).